In so many ways, we send harmful and unrealistic messages to women who just had a baby.

 Normally, the core stabilizes both the spine and the pelvis.

-When the core isn’t working, those areas become unstable.
+But when the core loses strength, the spine and pelvis become unstable.
 And, remember, the body doesn’t like instability.

 So some compensations happen to maintain stability in your body.